Raj Kundra arrested in porn apps case; businessman ‘key conspirator’, says police

-Businessman Raj Kundra was arrested on Monday in connection with a case relating to the creation of pornographic films and publishing them through certain online applications.
+The Mumbai police crime branch Monday arrested businessman Raj Kundra for being the alleged “key conspirator” in a case of making pornographic films and publishing them through mobile applications.

-Informing about the same, Mumbai Police Commissioner Hemant Nagrale said Kundra “appears to be the key conspirator” in the porn apps case registered with the Mumbai crime branch in February this year, adding that the police have retrieved sufficient evidence pointing towards this.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines